seqan/seqan3/doc/tutorial/sequence_file/index.md

 A common use case is to read chunks from a file instead of the whole file at once or line by line.

-You can do so easily on a file range by using the ranges::views::chunk.
+You can do so easily on a file range by using the seqan3::views::chunk.

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp read_in_batches
+\snippet doc/tutorial/sequence_file/sequence_file_read_in_batches.cpp main

 The example above will iterate over the file by reading 10 records at a time.
 If no 10 records are available any more, it will just print the remaining records.